ericrogler/Green-Book/Z020_The_Use_Of_AI_And_Technology.md

 **Part 2: What about the cost of implementing/adding AI?**

-To write it as a theorem: **C = k x (D x B)ⁿ**
-- *This is vastly oversimplified and doesn't account for a whole ensemble of other, real-world variables.*

-k = Number of executions, requests, or deployments (amount of times AI is asked to perform a task).

-D = Depth of information/data (precision on patterns).

-B = Breadth of information/data (diversity of patterns).

-C = Complexity/Cost of information/data (resources required such as data, architecture, and time to train).

-n = Degree of scaling nonlinearity.
-- 1 = linear
-- Less than 1 = sublinear/logarithmic
-- Greater than 1 = superlinear/exponential
-- *Not* a constant; variable depending on interdependencies between depth and breadth of data involved.
-- n is almost always greater than 1 to emulate real-world messiness/chance of hallucinations and increases as depth/breadth of data increases.

 In plain English, AI (and related systems like LLMs) have the following traits:
 - AI frequency/usage can multiply costs like complexity does and accure *for each user request* in addition to any initial setup costs.
 - Investment into depth or breadth alone is costly, even with simple or complex problems.
 - Investing into *both* depth and breadth, or the ability to handle multiple areas well, is exponentially costly.
 - Data complexity exponentially increases as well when more depth or breadth is introduced.
-- The costs exist in both free and paid AI products consumers may access.
+- The costs exist in both free and paid AI products consumers access.
-- Despite any potential benefits, AI, LLMs, and automation in general can quickly force its designers/hosts into negative ROI (return on investment) and operating at a loss.
+- Despite any potential benefits, AI, LLMs, and automation in general can quickly force its designers/hosts into negative ROI (return on investment) and operate at a loss.

+As for the *cost* of AI/automation, and who is responsible for owning said cost, that's probably one of three situations:
+1. The user/employee directly incurs a monetary cost.
+2. A technical and/or financial team/department, like IT or FinOps, manages the costs.
+3. The head(s) of the organization manages the costs.

+There could be other situations, but those three above seem the most likely in general.
+Nevertheless, because there is a *cost* someone, or something, needs to take responsibility for that cost or else you'll suffer from undue/unexpected expenses.
+If it remains unowned/unused, it's a resource to try and delete so it no longer drains monetary resources.
+If you need an effective, though crude, method to find who needs a resource, disable or remove it and wait until you find the person that complains the loudest.

 Additionally, these costs aren't anything new or emerging with the rise of GenAI/AGI post-COVID or after 2020-2022.
-Automative engineering, since at least the 1990s, has exponential complexity as modern cars add more services, systems, and automated features, which means the numbers of interactions between all these new systems and services also increases (Walus, 2022).
+Automative engineering, since at least the 1990s, has exponential complexity as modern cars add more services, systems, and automated features.
+This means the numbers of interactions between all these new systems and services also increases inside cars (Walus, 2022).
-- For any software engineers reading this, it's like dealing with O(n²) and O(2ⁿ) complexity as you're scaling systems.
+- For any software engineers reading this, it's like dealing with at least O(n²) and O(2ⁿ) complexity as you're scaling systems.

 I'll emphasize this part only talks about cost and complexity in automation.
 It doesn't cover whether risk increases with complexity, the breakeven points of complexity with task automation vs manual tasking, the Pareto efficiency of adding more automation features, and many more applications.
 I believe highlighting underlying costs is important as it may be overshadowed by all the benefits AI could provide.

+You could also design your own AI instead of utilizing another AI service another provider has.
+Even if both you and the provider have the exact same models, parameters, and code, you may not have to pay high costs per use, but you may lack the sheer processing power and quality of life a provider can afford through more resources and technology backing their models.
+- People may not even care if you can make a copy of a service for cheaper too, because it's not *that brand's product.* Name-brand recognition is very powerful.

 ### **Potential Solution(s) to AI in Class Settings**